Lilly Pulitzer

 • There’s no evidence it has an animal welfare policy.

-Based on all publicly available information we’ve reviewed, we rate Lilly Pulitzer “We Avoid” overall.
+Based on all publicly available information we’ve reviewed, we rate Lilly Pulitzer “Not Good Enough” overall.